turingschool/mod-0-curriculum/session1/index.md

 Find the homework in your Mod 0 Project Board.
 Contact your instructors if you're stuck (or better yet, post in the public slack channel as you're likely not the only one running in to that issue)

-Also, if you haven't already, make sure that you start your mod 1 pre-work, which is due in 2 weeks for folks starting in 2008 (or if you're on the waitlist)
+Also, if you haven't already, I would encourage you to start your mod 1 pre-work, as it'll help you work on your program specific skills.